- Core Beers -

 A European wheat beer normally contains at least 50% wheat, but what if you combine half that amount of wheat with Marris Otter Malted Barley?
 Adding honey and coriander seeds to flavour... well, the result is a truly fantastic English Wit beer that is pale blonde in colour.

-Brewed exclusively for Red Mist Leisure, this house ale combines classic English hops of Cascade, First Gold, Pilgrim, Bramling Cross to produce a defined malty and hoppy flavour, whilst still being considered a session bitter.
+Originally brewed exclusively for Red Mist Leisure, but has become our most celebrated ale.
+This house ale combines classic English hops of Cascade, First Gold, Pilgrim, Bramling Cross to produce a defined malty and hoppy flavour, whilst still being considered a session bitter.
 Cedar, spice, Blackcurrant and Floral aromas and flavours combine brilliantly to underpin this spectacular ale.
 Biscuit in colour and our best selling bitter to date.

 - Seasonal Beers -